VowpalWabbit/vowpal_wabbit/demo/plt/README.md

 you will need as many bits (`-b`) as can afford computationally for the best performance.
 You may also consider using `--sgd` instead of default adaptive, normalized, and invariant updates to gain more memory for feature weights what may lead to better performance.
-You may also consider using `--holdout_off` if you have many rare labels in your data.
+If you have many rare labels in your data, you should train with `--holdout_off`, that disables usage of holdout (validation) dataset for early stopping.

 ## References